-Trauma-Informed Therapy to Help You Heal from Coercive, Controlling and Emotionally Abusive Relationships
+Therapy for Healing From Emotionally Abusive Relationships: Heal from Coercive, Controlling and Emotionally Abusive Relationships

 “What Is an Emotionally Abusive Relationship?”

-An emotionally abusive relationships is a relationship in which one partner, the abuser, uses coercive, controlling and other manipulative tactics to assert power and control over the other partner.
+An emotionally abusive relationship is a relationship in which one partner, the abuser, uses coercive, controlling and other manipulative tactics to assert power and control over the other partner.

 Emotional abuse can be overt or extreme (i.e. name calling, use of intimidation or threats) or covert (i.e. constant criticism, gaslighting, use of guilt and shame).
 The latter, covert abuse, is often difficult to detect because it typically occurs gradually over time and is nuanced in nature.